Body positivity: Psychology

 The body positivity movement aims to change societal and individual perceptions of weight, size, and appearance to be more accepting of all bodies regardless of their diverse characteristics.
 An individual's perception of their body can greatly influence their mental health and overall well-being, particularly in teenagers.
 Poor body image, also known as body dissatisfaction, has been linked to a range of physical and mental health problems including anorexia, bulimia, depression, body image disturbance, and body dysmorphic disorder.
 Partakers are encouraged to view self-acceptance and self-love as traits that dignify the person.

 The movement advocates against determining self-worth based on physical appearance or perceptions of one's own beauty.
 In the field of psychology, this is referred to as appearance-contingent self-worth, and can be highly detrimental to an individual's mental health.
 The degree to which one feels proud of their physical appearance is referred to as appearance self-esteem.
 People who fall under the appearance-contingent self-worth umbrella put great effort into looking their best so that they feel their best.
-This is can be beneficial when an individual feels that they look good, but is extremely negative and anxiety-inducing when they do not.
-Body positivity can be improved by implementing more self-care behaviors which can include a healthy diet or exercise; research has shown that participating in more self-care activities can reduce the risk of eating disorders and improve mental health.
+This can be beneficial when an individual feels that they look good, but is extremely negative and anxiety-inducing when they do not.

 Inclusion

+While body positivity has largely been discussed with regard to women, the body positivity movement may uplift people of all genders and sexes - as well as ages, races, ethnicities, sexual preferences, and religions.
+Although there is an underdiagnosis of body dysmorphic disorder, the clinical symptoms can affect people of any gender.
+Eating disorders in men are less commonly diagnosed and therefore less publicized.

-The body positivity movement focuses largely on women, recognizing that women face more societal pressure to conform to beauty standards than men.
+The body positivity movement focuses largely on women, believing that women face more societal pressure to conform to beauty standards than men.
 Eating disorders are more common in women due to this social phenomenon.
 Nevertheless, men may face societal pressures to fit into a masculine physical ideal.
 Qualities that fit that mold are height, rectus abdominis muscle or "six pack abs", a broad upper body, muscular arms, shoulders, pectoral muscles, genital shape and size, etc. Men may face anxiety and pressure to shape their bodies to fit this mold and may struggle with body image disorders, including body dysmorphia, anorexia nervosa and bulimia nervosa.
-Eating disorders in men are less commonly diagnosed and therefore less publicized.
-Although there is an underdiagnosis of body dysmorphic disorder, the clinical symptoms can affect people of any gender.
-While body positivity has largely been discussed with regard to women, the body positivity movement may uplift people of all genders and sexes - as well as ages, races, ethnicities, sexual preferences, and religions.